Faculty Sponsored Research

 - Prof. Dennis Eggleston can support one or two students to help with his research on plasma transport, a project funded by the Department of Energy and the NSF.
 Contact Prof. Eggleston, Physics Dept.

-- Prof. George Schmiedeshoff may be able to support one or two summer students to participate in his NSF-funded project "Quantum criticality in rare-earth and actinide-based intermetallics" studying the thermodynamic and transport properties of novel materials at low temperatures and in high magnetic fields.
+- Prof. George Schmiedeshoff may be able to support one or two summer students to participate in his NSF-funded project "Dilatometric studies of quantum criticality in f-electron systems" studying the thermodynamic and transport properties of novel materials at low temperatures and in high magnetic fields.
 Interested students should contact Prof. Schmiedeshoff, Physics Dept.

 - Prof. Dan Snowden-Ifft can support up to 2 students to help with his search for dark matter in the galaxy, an NSF funded project.
 Contact Prof. Snowden-Ifft, Physics Dept.